priyanalliah/ai-agentic-bootcamp-ATT/Supervisor_Instructions_v2.md

 Before starting the lab, please ensure you have the following installed and configured on your system:
 1.  **IBM Cloud Account**
-    - Use your Dish email to create an IBMid: https://www.ibm.com/account/reg/us-en/signup?formid=urx-19776&a=@OIDC_CLIENT_ID@&Target=https%3A//www.ibm.com/internet-of-things/
+    - Use your AT&T email to create an IBMid: https://www.ibm.com/account/reg/us-en/signup?formid=urx-19776&a=@OIDC_CLIENT_ID@&Target=https%3A//www.ibm.com/internet-of-things/
     - Check your email for a confirmation code and activate your IBMid
     - You now have an IBMid.
 If done correctly you will receive an email stating your IBMid is activated.
 You can close this webpage.